-A Broadcast Stream is the abstraction for an RF Channel, which is defined in terms of a carrier frequency centered within a specified bandwidth.
+A Broadcast Stream is the abstraction for an RF channel, which is defined in terms of a carrier frequency centered within a specified bandwidth.
 It is identified by the pair [geographic area, frequency].
 A Physical Layer Pipe (PLP) corresponds to a portion of the RF channel.
 Each PLP has certain modulation and coding parameters.

 A Service that consumes all available time interleaving memory as described in A/322 Section 7.1.2 [4] shall include LLS and SLS tables/fragments in at least one of the PLPs describing and carrying that Service.
-For example, a PLP with convolutional time interleaving using the maximum allowed time interleaving memory allocation needs one set of LLS and SLS tables/fragments.
-Simultaneously a group of hybrid time interleaved PLPs using the maximum allowed time interleaving memory allocation will need one set of LLS and SLS tables/fragments in addition.
+For example, a PLP with convolutional time-interleaving using the maximum allowed time-interleaving memory allocation additionally is required to carry one set of LLS and SLS tables/fragments for the Service(s) it is carrying.
+Similarly, for Service delivery via a group of hybrid time-interleaved PLPs using the maximum allowed time-interleaving memory allocation, the set of LLS and SLS tables/fragments for the Service(s) carried is required to be carried in one of the PLPs of that group.

 There are a certain number of "groups" present in a given Broadcast Stream.
 A group is an abstraction of "broadcaster" or station.
-The identity of a group is expressed in signaling by a LLS_group_id defined in the LLS Table Format Table 6.1.
+The identity of a group is expressed in signaling by a LLS_group_id defined in the LLS Table Format as shown in Table 6.1.
 Each Service in a Broadcast Stream is associated with a single LLS_group_id value.
-This group feature allows multiple stations to operate on a single RF Channel with a substantial degree of independence, for example by each Broadcaster sending their Services under a unique group signaled in LLS_group_id.
+This group feature allows multiple stations to operate on a single RF channel with a substantial degree of independence, for example by each Broadcaster sending their Services under a unique group signaled in LLS_group_id.